Perfume every room with beautifully fragrant house plants.

 Rosemary (shown here) is an easy-to-grow herb.
 You'll want to trim it often to keep its shape.
 Put it on a sunny windowsill for the best growth and flavor.

 Don't have a sunny spot?
-Herbs grow well under fluorescent lights, too.
+Herbs grow well under indoor grow lights, too.

-Keep Hoya Plant (shown at left) in a sunlit window and you'll enjoy its sweetly scented flower clusters for months on end.
+Keep Hoya Plant in a sunlit window and you'll enjoy its sweetly scented flower clusters for months on end.
+This is one of the most unusual fragrant house plants you can grow indoors.

 You'll probably want to put magnificent Angel Trumpet Plant on your sunny patio for the summer to give it plenty of blooming power.
 Its intoxicating fragrance is also alluring to butterflies and hummingbirds.